 MA in Pastoral Studies

-Students who enroll in the MAPS degree can study under the general MAPS program or focus their studies in one of four areas of concentration: church management, digital communication, health care chaplaincy, and religious education.
+Courses are available online, in person at Loyola's downtown Chicago campus, or in Rome, Italy.
+Students who enroll in the master's degree can study under the general MAPS program or focus their studies in one of four areas of concentration: church management, digital communication, health care chaplaincy, and religious education.

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.